-Our assessment consists of a two-step impairment test.
+Our assessment consisted of a two-step impairment test.
 In the first step, we compare each reporting unit's carrying amount, including goodwill, to the IFV of the reporting unit.
 If the carrying amount of the reporting unit exceeds its fair value, goodwill is potentially impaired, and a second step is performed to determine the amount of impairment, if any.
+Future impairment tests will be impacted by new accounting guidance which eliminates the second step of the goodwill impairment test.